NIVeriStandAdd-Ons/SimpleSequenceSuite/README.md

 ### Quality, Limitations ###

 IP has been tested by developer.
-It meets VeriStand addon coding best practices.
-It is currently used by various customers.
+It is currently being tested with customers.

-IP does not support multiple modes for per PID controller.

 ### Dependencies ###

-LabVIEW Control or LabVIEW RT 2013 (required for PID VIs)
+NI VeriStand 2013 (or later) APIs

 ### License ###